Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

      debugPrint(christmasMessage); //> I can feel the christmas spirit coming inside of me!
 }
 ```
 > Creates a saved variable containing the euler's number.
 But disables the implementation of the saved variable within the script.
-You can probably used this, if there is a similair variable name within the script itself.
+You can probably used this, if there is a similar variable name within the script itself.
 ```lua
 function onCreatePost()
      setOnScripts('eulerNumber', 2.7182818284590452, true)